OpenAiTx/OpenAiTx/projects/erbanku/awesome/README-en.md

 - [mjswensen/themer](https://github.com/mjswensen/themer) - 🎨 themer takes a set of colors and outputs themes for your apps (editors, terminals, wallpapers, and more).
 - [Binaryify/OneDark-Pro](https://github.com/Binaryify/OneDark-Pro) - Atom's iconic One Dark theme for Visual Studio Code
 - [ritwickdey/vscode-create-file-folder](https://github.com/ritwickdey/vscode-create-file-folder) - A small vscode extension that help you to create files & folder in Atom Style.
-- [whyour/qinglong](https://github.com/whyour/qinglong) - Timed task management platform supporting Python3, JavaScript, Shell, Typescript
+- [whyour/qinglong](https://github.com/whyour/qinglong) - A timed task management platform supporting Python3, JavaScript, Shell, Typescript
 - [johnpapa/vscode-peacock](https://github.com/johnpapa/vscode-peacock) - Subtly change the color of your Visual Studio Code workspace.
 Ideal when you have multiple VS Code instances, use VS Live Share, or use VS Code's Remote features, and you want to quickly identify your
 - [morethanwords/tweb](https://github.com/morethanwords/tweb) - Telegram Web K, GPL v3
 - [gitkraken/vscode-gitlens](https://github.com/gitkraken/vscode-gitlens) - Supercharge Git inside VS Code and unlock untapped knowledge within each repository — Visualize code authorship at a glance via Git blame annotations and CodeLens, seamlessly navigate and explore Git